Low Rank Approximation at Sublinear Cost: Generation of two families of Ultrasparse sketch matrices

-In this section we specify two particular families of sparse test matrices, which were highly efficient in our tests when we applied them both themselves and in combination with other sparse test matrices.

-We define test matrices of these families by means of abridging the classical recursive processes of the generation of $n\times n$ SRHT and SRFT matrices for $n=2^t$.
-These matrices are obtained from the $n\times n$ dense matrices $H_n$ of {\em Walsh-Hadamard transform} (cf. \cite[Section 3.1]{M11}) and $F_n$ of {\em discrete Fourier transform (DFT)} at $n$ points (cf. \cite[Section 2.3]{P01}), respectively.
-Recursive representation in $t$ recursive steps enables multiplication of the matrices $H_n$ and $F_n$ by a vector in $2tn$ additions and subtractions and $O(tn)$ flops, respectively.
+We define two families of Ultrasparse sketch matrices by means of abridging the classical recursive processes of the generation of $n\times n$ SRHT and SRFT matrices for $n=2^t$.
+These matrices are obtained from the $n\times n$ dense matrices $H_n$ of {\em Walsh-Hadamard transform} (cf. \cite[Sec.
+3.1]{M11}) and $F_n$ of {\em discrete Fourier transform (DFT)} at $n$ points (cf. \cite[Sec.
+2.3]{P01}), respectively.
+Recursive representation in $t$ recursive steps enables multiplication of the matrices $H_n$ and $F_n$ by a vector by using $2tn$ additions and subtractions and $O(tn)$ flops, respectively.